-If you look closely at the rocks with an explanation board standing in front of them, you will see various fossils prove that the area used to be under the sea.
+If you look closely at the rocks with an explanation board standing in front of them, you will see various fossils that prove that the area used to be under the sea.

 One of the other popular spots is this place called Pothole (ポットホール), which was also nicknamed Monkey’s Drinking Fountain (refer to the top of the left photo).
 Whilst you probably wouldn’t spot any monkeys drinking from the hole when you visit, the waterfall basin size is perfect for the cheeky monkeys to rehydrate!

 Another excellent photography spot is this syncline structure that is called Hikage Kōsha (日影向斜) in Japanese.